 What to Pack

-Some general tips for packing:
+Below find some general tips for packing:

 - Camping Gear – Tent, chairs, sleeping bag, tarp, shade structure etc.

-- Bandanna – For dust.
+- Bandana – For dust

 - Water containers – For camp, and while you are out dancing.
-Free water is available with your own vessel.
+Free water is available with your own vessel

-- Backpack – Cut down on trips to camp by bringing items with you.
+- Backpack – Cut down on trips to camp by bringing items with you

-- Food – Our vendors have all sorts of delicious food to offer once you get into the festival.
-However you might need food while waiting to get into the festival.
-There is very limited food available prior to the front gates.
+- Food – Our vendors have all sorts of delicious food to offer once you get into the festival, however, you might need food while waiting to get into the festival.
+There is very limited food available prior to the front gates

-- Biodegradable shampoos and sunscreens.
+- Biodegradable shampoos and sunscreens

-- Flashlight – Outside of the Downtown Area there is limited lighting.
+- Flashlight – Outside of the Downtown Area there is limited lighting

 - Comfortable footwear – The ground is uneven and rugged.
-You may be covering long distances by foot, so be sure to have a good pair of walking shoes with you.
+You may be covering long distances by foot, so be sure to have a good pair of walking shoes with you

 We encourage you to use LED and solar light options to light up your camp at night.

-Smokers, please ensure bring a pocket ashtray or other small container to dispose of butts.
+Smokers, please ensure you bring a pocket ashtray or other small container to dispose of butts.
 Do not toss your butts on the ground, it could easily start a fire.